nataraj2/AirfoilOptimization/README.md

-# Using DCGANs for airfoil optimization
+# Using DCGANs for airfoil shape optimization

 This repository contains the Python scripts required for the machine learning based shape optimization for two-dimensional airfoils using Deep Convolutional Generative Adversarial Networks (DCGAN) to optmize the coefficient of lift.
 The training data consisted to steady-state flow fields for a Mach 0.65 flow over 900 NACA airfoils which have polynomial representations for the shape.
-Two different neural networks are trained (a) A smooth airfoil shape is mapped to the coefficient of lift (b) A DCAGN which takes a random vector as the input and outputs a smooth airfoil (much similar to how Deepfake works to create new faces)
+Two different neural networks are trained
-The two neural networks are then combined to get a single network that maps the random vector to the coefficient of lift.
+(a) A smooth airfoil shape is mapped to the coefficient of lift (b) A DCAGN which takes a random vector as the input and outputs a smooth airfoil (much similar to how Deepfake works to create new faces) The two neural networks are then combined to get a single network that maps the random vector to the coefficient of lift.
 A steepest gradient descent methodology is utilized to perform the optimization.
 During the iterations, at each step, the input random vector is updated, and passed through the trained generator network to obtain a smooth airfoil, and that is passed through the network in (a) to obtain the coefficient of lift.

 1. ```